 Michael Compitello is a dynamic, “fast rising” (WQXR) percussionist active as a chamber musician, soloist, and teaching artist.

 Michael is Assistant Professor of Percussion at the University of Kansas.
 He previously taught at Cornell University and Mt.
 Holyoke College, and was Interim Lecturer in Percussion at UMass Amherst in the fall of 2012.
-Michael earned an MM and MMA from the Yale School of Music, and a BM from the Peabody Conservatory where he studied with renowned percussionist Robert Van Sice.
+Michael earned an DMA, MMA, and MM from the Yale School of Music, and a BM from the Peabody Conservatory where he studied with renowned percussionist Robert Van Sice.
 From 2009 to 2010, Michael performed and studied contemporary chamber music with the Ensemble Modern and the International Ensemble Modern Academy in Frankfurt, Germany on a Fulbright Grant from the US Department of State.
-Michael is an Educational Endorser for Vic Firth Drumsticks and Zildjian Cymbals.
+Michael endorses Vic Firth Drumsticks, Zildjian Cymbals, and Pearl/Adams Instruments.